 Section 3.0 DSI Responsibilities

-3.4 Protection of Subscriber Data.
-DSI shall maintain commercially reasonable administrative, physical, and technical safeguards for protection of the security, confidentiality and integrity of Subscriber Data.
-In addition, if Subscriber is a “Covered Entity” under HIPAA, DSI is Subscriber’s “Business Associate” under HIPAA, and any Subscriber Data provided by Subscriber to DSI in their capacities as a Covered Entity and Business Associate, respectively, DSI and Subscriber shall enter into a Business Associate Agreement (the form of which shall be reasonably satisfactory to DSI).
+(a) If applicable in the United States, if Subscriber is a “Covered Entity” under the Health Insurance Portability and Accountability Act of 1996 (as amended from time to time, “HIPAA”), and if Subscriber must reasonably provide protected health information as defined by HIPAA in order to use the Services, DSI shall be Subscriber’s “Business Associate” under HIPAA, and any Subscriber Data provided by Subscriber to DSI in their capacities as a Covered Entity and Business Associate, respectively, DSI and Subscriber shall enter into a Business Associate Agreement (the form of which shall be reasonably satisfactory to DSI).

 Section 4.0 Third Party Interactions

-5.1 Subscription Fees.
-Subscriber shall, on or before the commencement of the Initial Term of a Service subscription, pay to DSI the Subscription Fee for such Service subscription.
-Thereafter, DSI shall invoice Subscriber for each applicable Subscription Fee at least sixty (60) days prior to the commencement of the applicable Renewal Term.
-Unless Subscriber provides written notice of non-renewal in accordance with Section 6.1, Subscriber agrees to pay all Subscription Fees no later than thirty (30) days after the receipt of DSI’s applicable invoice therefor.
-Subscriber is responsible for providing complete and accurate billing and contact information to DSI and notifying DSI of any changes to such information.
+5.1 Fees.
+Subscriber shall pay to DSI all fees specified in Order Forms.
+All Subscription Fees are non-refundable and non-cancelable, and the Subscription Fee for such Service subscription shall be invoiced upon commencement of the Initial Term of a Service subscription.
+Thereafter, DSI shall make reasonable efforts to invoice Subscriber for each applicable Subscription Fee sixty (60) days prior to the commencement of the applicable Renewal Term.
+Unless Subscriber provides written notice of termination in accordance with Section 6.1, Subscriber agrees to pay all fees no later than thirty (30) days after the receipt of DSI’s applicable invoice.
+Subscriber is responsible for providing complete and accurate billing and contact information to DSI and notifying DSI promptly of any changes to such information.